We now support multiple drivers sharing a single team car in iRacing sessions!

 When disabled, any member of the team may run qualifying laps in the car and any member may then start the race in the car.
 When enabled, any member of the team may run qualifying laps still, but whichever member sets the fastest qualifying lap must be the one to start the race in the car.

-This will generally be enabled for iRacing sessions and is optional in hosted sessions.
+This will generally be disabled for Official iRacing sessions and is optional in hosted sessions.

 Declare Drivers Rule